levkk/rwf/README.md

 ## &#128678; Status &#128678;

 Rwf is in beta and looking for early adopters.
-Most features are in a good state and documentation is in a decent state.
+Most features are in a good state and documentation is usable.

-### &#128295; Contributions &#128295;
+### &#128295; Contributions

 Contributions are welcome.
 Please see [CONTRIBUTING](https://github.com/levkk/rwf/tree/main/CONTRIBUTING.md) for guidelines, [ARCHITECTURE](https://github.com/levkk/rwf/tree/main/ARCHITECTURE.md) for a tour of the code, and [ROADMAP](https://github.com/levkk/rwf/tree/main/ROADMAP.md) for a non-exhaustive list of desired features.